davewalker60/pmdup/pages/content/puerto-morelos-content.md

 # Groceries

-Whether doing some of your own cooking or just looking for snacks, the beachside Chedraui (pronounced shuh DROU wee) supermarket will have most of what you need.
+Whether doing some of your own cooking or just looking for snacks, the beachside Chedraui (pronounced *shuh DROU wee*) supermarket will have most of what you need.
 It's located in the first block south of the town square.
 There is also a much larger Chedraui just under the overpass out at the highway in La Colonia.

 You can also get fresh juices, fruit, and vegetables at Fruteria El Puerto, a small shop (that we lovingly refer to as *the juice place*) on Niños Heroes (one block west and a few doors south of Las Arenas).

+# Laundry

+The laundromat immediately next to Fruteria El Puerto charges by the kilo and has very reasonable prices.
+You load your clothes in the washer and they tell you when to return.
+They move your clothes into the dryer for you and you return in time to fold them.

 # Loudo's and other noise